 Jane B. Aron Fellowship Guidelines

-A total of $15,500 will be disbursed directly to the recipient's university.
-An additional $2,400 will be earmarked for conference attendance and participation and leadership development.
+A total of up to $15,500 will be disbursed directly to the recipient's university and a total of up to $2,400 will be earmarked for conference attendance and participation and leadership development.
 As part of the award, the 2019-2020 recipient will be expected to attend and participate in a poster session presenting his/her dissertation study purpose/study question at NASW’s National Conference, in 2020.
 Expenses for conferences and professional development must be approved through the NASW Foundation and funds will not be distributed directly to the recipient.
+[The 2020-2021 Fellowship contingent upon on-going funding from the New York Community Trust.]

 Application Requirements For Social Work HEALS / Jane B. Aron Fellowships